microsoft/pxt/docs/blog/arcade/tilecode.md

 ![TileCode screens](/static/blog/arcade/tilecode/handhels.GIF)

+### TileCode Vision

-TileCode is aiming to bring back powerful computation ideas from old board games through the medium of video-games which is highly attractive for youth.
-It allows players to start with simple rules and make their own games and game worlds which can quickly evolve into more complex emergent combinations of logic.
-Users start with a low floor as they are able to simply play a game and change one rule or elements of the game world.
-Once familiar with the platform players are provided with wide walls for creating many different types of games or interactive stories.
-Ultimately the platform presents opportunities for high ceiling learning activities allowing users to implement more challenging games such as snake where the state of both sprites and tiles has to be accounted for.
+TileCode leverages the concepts of board games (squares, pieces that move, and rules about legal moves) to bring forward computational ideas through the medium of video games based on cellular automata.
+This allows players to start with simple rules and make their own games and game worlds which can quickly evolve into more complex emergent combinations of rules based on a strong logical/semantic foundation.

+Users start with a *low floor* as they are able to simply play a game and change one rule or elements of the game world.
+Once familiar with the platform, players are provided with *wide walls* for creating many different types of games or interactive stories.
+Ultimately the platform presents opportunities for *high ceiling* learning activities allowing users to implement more challenging games such as Snake where the state of both sprites and tiles has to be accounted for.

 ![Design principles](/static/blog/arcade/tilecode/design_principles.png)

-### TileCode Vision

 With TileCode, we enable the process of game creation to take place on gaming handhelds themselves, rather than tablets/laptops/desktops, using just the **four-way direction pad** and the **A and B buttons** common to most handhelds, as shown above.
 With TileCode, we’ve already created a variety of retro video games in TileCode, including Snake, Bejeweled, Pac-Man, Boulder Dash, and Sokoban.